 As this is a non-profit rescue, donations and adoption charges are necessary to cover the cost of rescuing and rehabilitating dogs.
 This fee primarily covers medical and transportation costs.
 The international adoption fees range from $800 – $2000, whereas adoption fees for domestic dogs range from $400 – $1000.

 People often refrain from adopting dogs due to health or temperament issues concerns.

-However, there are many benefits of adopting instead of buying a dog, such as:
+However, there are many benefits of adopting instead of buying a dog:

 - Adopting is less expensive.

 - It saves dogs from staying in high-kill shelters and euthanasia.

 - It helps give a dog a second chance at life.

 - The dogs at rescues are spayed or neutered, vaccinated, and dewormed.
 You will be informed of any health or other issues before adoption.

 - By adopting, you can play your role in saving a life and helping in shutting down puppy mills.